 Day 6: Docked in Kusadusi, Turkey we had a private excursion to ancient Ephesus where Paul lived 3 years.
 Later that afternoon we docked at the island of Patmos where the Apostle John was exiled to work in a penal colony.
 We took the excursion to the Monastery of St. John the Divine which was built over the cave where John allegedly lived and wrote his Book of The Revelation.

-Day 7: We docked in Heraklion, on the island of Crete which Paul visited and wrote his Letter to Titus, the bishop of the church on Crete.
+Day 7: We docked in Heraklion, on the island of Crete which Paul visited.
+He wrote his Letter to Titus, who was the bishop of the church on Crete.
 Our shore excursion was to the Minoan Palace of Knossos, built 1900-1700 BC.
-In the afternoon we docked at Santorini, one of the most beautiful islands in the Mediterranean for time to explore on our own.
+In the afternoon we docked at Santorini, one of the most beautiful islands in the Mediterranean and had free time to explore on our own.